SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

         content:
           -
             type: text
-            text: 'For queer and trans creators:'
+            text: 'For queer and trans creators participating in the Friday maker market only:'
       -
         type: bullet_list
         content: